geniucker-dev/notes/README.md

 It's a repo to sync my notes written by obsidian.
 If you want to watch, it's totally OK but something like pictures will be missing.
+If you want the full version you can contact me or use obsidian.
+**If you find something wrong or feel confused about something, plz tell me.**